Common Issues and Troubleshooting

 Problem: Error on headless servers or SSH sessions without X11.

-Solution: Use Agg backend for matplotlib:
+Solution: Use Agg backend for matplotlib so plots are rendered to files:

 import matplotlib